Day Trade Calls

 Day trade calls can be tricky and inconvenient, so it’s good to know how to prevent them, and what to do if you find yourself in one.

-You’ll get a day trade call if you exceed your regulatory day trading limit.
-Your specific day trading limit is based on a specific start of day value.
-Then, your day trade limit will change throughout the day based on the order, volume, and type of day trades that you make, not simply the number of day trades that you make.
+You’ll get a day trade call if you exceed your day trade limit.
+Your specific day trade limit is based on a specific start of day value, which you can find listed as “Today’s Day Trade Limit” in the Margin Investing section of the account tab.
+Note that your day trade limit will remain constant throughout the day.

 Your day trade limit is set at the start of each trading day.
-It’s based on the amount of cash that you have in your account, as well as the types of stocks that you hold overnight.
-In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly low-volatility stocks.
+It’s based on the amount of cash that you have in your account, as well as the maintenance requirements on the stocks that you hold overnight.
+In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly stocks with low maintenance requirements.

 You can find your day trade limit in your app: